rsksmart/devportal-1.0/rif/rns/operations/get-reverse.md

 ---
-layout: rsk
+layout: redirect
-title: Find the name of an address
+permalink: /rif/rns/operations/get-reverse/
+redirect: /rif/rns/guide/advanced#reverse
+title: "Migrate from auction model"
 ---

 This process describes how to find a name for a given address.
 This depends on the owner of the account having set its reverse resolution.